FACTION BRIEF

 Then the parents started showing up.

-Carriers who became pregnant after integration discovered that fragment substrate can migrate to fetal neural tissue.
+Carriers who became pregnant after integration discovered that fragment substrate migrates to fetal neural tissue.
 Their children are born carrying.
 Born integrated.
 They never had a single moment of un-integrated consciousness.

 Whether this is gift or trauma depends on the child — and the child has no basis for comparison.
 They cannot miss what they never experienced.
 They cannot grieve a silence they never knew.
 The parents grieve it for them, or celebrate it for them, and neither response feels adequate.